 For the year ended December 31, 2016, we recognized net product sales of \$1.3 million for sales of SUSTOL.
-Due to the recent launch of SUSTOL in October 2016, we have recognized net product sales as revenue only when our Customers have sold SUSTOL to their customers, the end users.
-As of December 31, 2016, we have deferred \$1.1 million in SUSTOL sales to our Customers.
-SUSTOL is our first commercial product and, as such, there was no comparable activity in 2015.
+SUSTOL, which launched in October 2016, was our first commercial product and, as such, there was no comparable activity in 2015.